vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm.md

 {{< img src="images/vrm/UniVRMExportHumanoid.png" width="400" height="225" alt="UniVRMExportHumanoid">}}

 Enter your name in the `Author` field and click the `Export` button.
 The VRM file can then be created.
 To easily track this file, it is recommended to name the file like this: "Model_Name_Normalized.vrm".
 The file will be saved in the `Assets` folder by default.
+The details for export settings [can be found here](../univrm/univrm_export).

 {{< img src="images/vrm/export_dialog_56.jpg" width="600"alt="vrm export" >}}